Cleverific

 Most stores force these customers to contact support, place a separate order, or just give up.
 That's revenue walking out the door.

-Mechanisms That Work in the Golden Window
+Mechanisms that work in the Golden Window

-Order Editing and Additions
+Order editing and additions

 Let customers add to their order before it ships.
 But not through support tickets, through a self-service portal that makes it easy.
 The customers who use this feature don't just fix mistakes.
 They add to their orders.
 They upgrade.
 They spend more.